Indian South Africans: Indentured labourers and Passenger Indians

 Researchers have made efforts to collect and make available shipping lists of Indian immigrants.

-Early discrimination (1860-1910)
+Early discrimination (1860–1910)

-Indians faced discrimination to varying degrees in all the parts of South Africa.
+Indians faced discrimination to varying degrees in all parts of South Africa.

 Natal

 Indians faced repressive legislation in Natal.
 They were forced to carry passes in 1888.
 In 1893, M. K. Gandhi arrived in South Africa to represent an Indian businessman in a legal dispute.
 Following his arrival in South Africa, Gandhi experienced racial discrimination, and, following the proposal of legislation to restrict Indian voting rights in Natal, he helped organise resistance, leading to the formation of the Natal Indian Congress.
 This organised resistance led to the unification of disparate groups of South African Indians for the first time.
 Although the bill was defeated, it was successfully reintroduced in 1896.

 Transvaal

 The South African Republic government first instituted discriminatory legislation against Indians in 1885, which led to protests from the British government, as the Indians were British subjects, and was used as one of the casus belli for the Second Boer War.
 Indians were banned from working in the mining industry, and areas were set aside for coolie locations in various towns in the Transvaal.
 Persons of colour could also not walk on sidewalks in the Transvaal.
 Following the end of the Second Boer War, the new colonial administration of the Transvaal Colony continued to maintain the same discriminatory practices against Indians.